Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 Use the "--show --format=phpass" options to display all of the cracked passwords reliably Session completed
 ```
-according with john the password is password123
+according with john the password is password123.
-now we have to figure out who is the owner of this password we have 2 potentials options
+now we have to figure out who is the owner of this password we have 2 potentials options.
 ```bash
 www-data@Aragog:/home$ ls
 ginny  hagrid98
 ```
-so how we saw the port 22 is open so
+so how we saw the port 22 is open so.
 ```bash
 ❯ ssh ginny@192.168.100.65
 The authenticity of host '192.168.100.65 (192.168.100.65)' can't be established.